 To get the Project Timeline template (a great Project Management Timeline template), simply navigate to File->New->From Template Gallery.
 This opens the Template Gallery.
 Scroll down to find the Project Management section, under which, you should find the Project Timeline template.
 Simply click on the thumbnail of the template and it should open in a new browser tab.

+We evaluated many project management templates in Google Sheets.
 A successful project manager works smart, not hard.
 In today’s tech-driven world, one can’t get anywhere without using spreadsheet software.
 Templates make this one step easier by freeing you from the effort of building a whole project management spreadsheet from scratch.

 - Google Sheets Invoice Template [Free Download]